Jim Rose Circus: Publications

-Jim Rose wrote the autobiographical Freak Like Me (Real, Raw, and Dangerous) with journalist Melissa Rossi in 1995 (ISBN 9780440507444).
+Jim Rose's autobiography Freak Like Me (Real, Raw, and Dangerous) with journalist Melissa Rossi was published in 1995 (ISBN 9780440507444).
 The book describes Rose's early years and features a stream of consciousness on-the-road account of the Jim Rose Circus tour with Lollapalooza.
 The book's title is a reference to Black Like Me.

-Rose also released the book 'Snake Oil (Life's Calculations, Misdirections, And Manipulations) in 2005.
+Rose's book Snake Oil: Life's Calculations, Misdirections, And Manipulations was published in 2005.

-Rose was written about extensively in Marilyn Manson's autobiography 'Long Hard Road Out Of Hell'.
-The stories refer to the 1994 'Downward Spiral Tour' with Marilyn Manson and Nine Inch Nails.

 Politics

 According to an interview with Oddities Magazine, Jim Rose claims to have been involved in fundraising for the Mo Udall political campaign during a time in his life when he was addicted to heroin.
 He was quoted as stating that "[Mo] ran against Jimmy Carter and I was his fundraiser...
 I used to do fundraisers with like Gregory Peck and Robert Redford, actually while I was on heroin.
 They didn’t know... actually I forgot to tell them."